abbesm0hamed/dofs/README.md

 - Ensure `yay` is installed
 - Install all packages from lists (system, desktop, wayland, etc.)
 - Stow all dotfiles to `~/.config`
-- Apply the unified Catppuccin Mocha theme
+- Apply the unified default  theme
 - Enable the Niri session in your display manager

 **Time**: ~15-20 minutes